Why Skeleton Coast?

 Is Namibia dangerous?

 Namibia is one of the safest countries in Africa.
-The key is to maintain good hygiene, wash everything you eat, and only consume bottled water.
+The most important thing is to maintain good hygiene, wash everything you eat, and consume only bottled water.

 Where can I get a visa for Namibia?